tflearydev/CollectablesApp/README.md

 * Each user's collection can have multiple pictures for each pair of sneakers
 * Each user can have a profile picture, along with their total collection value ($) on their profile
 * User's can compete to be at the top of the leaderboards (highest value collection, highest value shoe, most popular collection, etc)
-* User's can have a "trade" button to request to trade
+* User's can have a "trade" button to request to trade a pair of shoes from another user